NullCode1337/GlideLib/README.md

 > ## Testing

 ARM64 build is currently UNTESTED!
-Do kindly test it and let me know in the Issues section ARM build is tested and fully working on HavocOS 4.16 (Android 11) with MicroG manual install
+Do kindly test it and let me know in the Issues section</br>
+ARM build is tested and fully working on HavocOS 4.16 (Android 11) with MicroG manual install

 </br>